 In the end we got the permitting we wanted, we just decided that the calendar is going to change a lot in the next couple of years.
 We wanted to have the flexibility for our athletes, but we also want multi-year approval because we have to go through this process, which sometimes goes down to weeks before, which just isn’t fair on the other promoters and athletes.
 So thankfully we have a really good relationship with our partners, allowing us to get some of these changes through, but with the Olympics in 2020 and the wave systems coming online, the schedule is going to change a lot.

 What do you mean by the “wave systems coming online”?

 Well, we are planning to build more of these (KS Wave Co facilitates), and we want to host more events.
 We’ll still have the majority in the ocean, and the ocean will always be at the heart of what we do.
 But with quite a few changes and the Olympics in 2020, we felt for 2019 that extending the off season by starting a month later and then sequencing the events so there’s more natural breaks, makes it better for the athletes and the fans to follow.

 Can you talk more about your rollout plans for these wave pools?

 We’ve talked a bit about it.
 So we are hoping to build one in Tokyo, we’ve announced we are going to be building one in Florida.
-With plans to build in Australia and Brazil and Europe, with a real focus on Paris and France.
+We’re also looking at Australia and Brazil and Europe, with a real focus on Paris and France.
 But there are other markets in Europe as well.
 We have a lot of demand.
 This has really captured the surfing world, but also the broader sports world’s attention.
 So we have a lot of interesting developments with partners, governments etc.